Skip to main content

 Does my state require a license for this work?

 It varies.
 Some states or municipalities regulate certain inspection, HVAC, or radon-related work, while others do not.
-Check your local requirements; this certification complements, but does not replace, any license your jurisdiction mandates.
+Check your local requirements; this certification adds to, but does not replace, any license your area requires.

 How long is the certificate valid?